18F/handbook/_pages/how-we-work/purchase-requests.md

    1. The Director of the TTS Tech Portfolio is the AO for all software/domain requests.
    1. The Director of Business Operations is the AO for all equipment, office supply, and business card requests.
    1. The Director of TTS' Office of Acquisition is the AO for services and all other requests.
-1. For Once the AO approval has been approved, the status is automatically moved to `Pending P-card Purchaser` and an email generated to the card holder.
+1. Once the AO approval has been approved, the status is automatically moved to `Pending P-card Purchaser` and an email generated to the card holder.
 The card holder will verify that the request is something they can move forward with and can then make the purchase.
    1. For software/domains, the purchase card holder is a member of the [TTS Tech Portfolio]({{site.baseurl}}/tech-portfolio/) team.
    1. For Equipment/office supplies, the purchase card holder is the TTS equipment manager on the TTS Business Operations team.
    1. For services and all other requests, the purchase card holder is the OA Micropurchase PM.